The Value of Robust Assortment Optimization Under Ranking-based Choice Models: Introduction

+First, we establish an affirmative answer to Question~\ref{question:1}.
+Specifically, we present an example in \S\ref{sec:question1} of an assortment planning problem with two past assortments in which the optimal objective value of the robust optimization problem~\eqref{prob:robust} is strictly greater than the expected revenue of the firm's best past assortment.
+The example thus shows that the robust optimization problem~\eqref{prob:robust} can yield practical value to firms, even when a small number of assortments have been offered in the past.\looseness=-1

-To facilitate the design of efficient algorithms, we establish the first characterization of the structure of optimal assortments for robust optimization problems of the form \eqref{prob:robust} (Theorem~\ref{thm:main} in \S\ref{sec:characterization}).
-Our theorem reveals that optimal assortments for these robust optimization problems have a simple and interpretable structure that is similar to the structure of the widely-studied class of revenue-ordered assortments.
-This structure is important because it allows us to drastically reduce the number of candidate assortments that need to be checked in order to solve the robust optimization problem.
-Our proof of Theorem~\ref{thm:main} is based on an elementary yet intricate analysis of reachability conditions for vertices in a data-driven class of directed acyclic graphs.
+Second, we address Question~\ref{question:2} by characterizing the structure of optimal assortments for the class of robust optimization problems~\eqref{prob:robust} (Theorem~\ref{thm:main} in \S\ref{sec:characterization}).
+Our characterization reveals that optimal assortments for these robust optimization problems have a simple and interpretable structure that is similar to the structure of the widely-studied class of revenue-ordered assortments.
+We use Theorem~\ref{thm:main} to show that it is necessary for the firm's past assortments to deviate from revenue-ordered assortments in order for it be possible for the optimal objective value of \eqref{prob:robust} to be strictly greater than the expected revenue of the firm's best past assortment (\S\ref{sec:characterization:question}).
+We further show that Theorem~\ref{thm:main} can be used to drastically reduce the number of candidate assortments that need to be checked in order to solve the robust optimization problem~\eqref{prob:robust} when the number of past assortments is small (\S\ref{sec:characterization:upperbound}-\S\ref{sec:characterization:reverse}).
+Our proof of Theorem~\ref{thm:main} is based on a simple yet intricate analysis of reachability conditions for vertices in a data-driven class of directed acyclic graphs (\S\ref{sec:characterization:proof}).